 I am an Applied Mathematician working as a Van Vleck Visiting Assistant Professor in the Department of Mathematics at the University of Wisconsin–Madison.
 I specialize in the application of asymptotics to physically-inspired mathematical problems.
 My research interests cover a wide range of physical mathematics, including fluid dynamics, solid mechanics, and mathematical geophysics.
 More generally, I am fascinated by the mathematics behind observable phenomena, both small day-to-day principles and large-scale challenges for which a mathematical approach is needed.
 My current postdoctoral research concerns the interaction of liquid crystals with soft matter, which I am working on with Prof. Saverio Spagnolie.

-Prior to joining UW–Madison, I did my undergraduate degree (MMath) and DPhil in the Oxford Centre of Industrial and Applied Mathematics in the Mathematical Institute at the University of Oxford.
-For my PhD, I researched the mechanics of thin elastic materials and the interaction with soft matter, under the supervision of Prof. Dominic Vella.
-In particular, I consider three projects: the indentaton of suspended elastic sheets, the deformation of thin elastic foundations, and the morpho-mechanics of pressurized cellular structures.
-Further information of my work can be found here.
+Before joining UW–Madison, I did my undergraduate degree (MMath) and DPhil in the Oxford Centre of Industrial and Applied Mathematics in the Mathematical Institute at the University of Oxford.
+For my PhD, I researched the mechanics of thin elastic materials and their interaction with soft matter, under the supervision of Prof. Dominic Vella.
+In particular, I consider three projects: the indentation of suspended elastic sheets, the deformation of thin elastic foundations, and the morpho-mechanics of pressurized cellular structures.
+Further information on my work can be found here.

-I will be teaching MATH 320(!) during the Fall 2021 semester and MATH 322 during the Spring 2022 semester.
-My teaching schedule and teaching resources will be available here and can be found on Canvas (for UW–Madison students only).
+During the Spring 2024 semester, I will be teaching Math 320(!): Linear Algebra and Differential Equations.
+My teaching schedule and resources will be available here and can be found on Canvas (for UW–Madison students only).